csci104/site/homework/hw2draft/programming/index.md

     `AND Men` would be the same as `OR Men` since there is only 1 term and would return all products that have the word `men`. (i.e. the book `Great Men and Women of Troy` and `Men's Fitted Shirt`).
-    `AND hidden Data` would return nothing since no products have both those terms `OR hidden Data` would return both the `Hidden Figures DVD` and `Data Abstraction & Problem Solving with C++` products
+    `AND hidden Data` would return nothing since no products have both those terms `OR hidden Data` would return both the `Hidden Figures DVD` and `Data Abstraction & Problem Solving with C++` products You may choose any reasonable behavior if the search consists only of `AND` or `OR` (no keywords)

 1. Your search must be implemented "efficiently".
 You should not have to iterate over ALL products to find the appropriate matches.
 Some kind of mapping between keywords and products that match that keyword should be implemented.
 1. **Hits** - Results must be displayed to the user via the `displayProducts(vector<Product*>& hits);` function provided in `amazon.cpp`.
 Failure to use this function will result in **LARGE** deductions since it will make our testing much harder.
 1. **Adding to Carts** - You should support the notion of a "cart" for each user that they can add products to.
 Using the `ADD username hit_result_index` command should cause the product with index `hit_result_index` from the previous search result to be added to `username`'s cart.  **You must maintain the cart in FIFO (first-in, first-out) order** though that doesn't mean you HAVE TO use the C++ `queue` class.
 Currently, we will not support the ability to remove products from a cart.
 If a product is added to a cart twice, treat them as separate items and store them in your cart twice (i.e. don't try to store it once with a "quantity" of 2).
 This implies that each command of `ADD` adds 1 product to the CART.
-If the `username` or `hit_result_index` provided is invalid, print `Invalid request` to the screen and do not process the command.
+If the `username` or `hit_result_index` is either not provided, or invalid, print `Invalid request` to the screen and do not process the command.
 Note: The results from the last search should be retained until a new search is performed.
 Thus, the hits from one search can be referenced by many `ADD` commands.
 1. **Viewing to Carts** - You should support the `VIEWCART username` command which should print the products in `username`'s cart at the current time.
 The items should be printed with some ascending index number so it is easy to tell how many items are in the cart.
 If the `username` provided is invalid, print `Invalid username` to the screen and do not process the command.
 1. **Buying the cart** - You should support the `BUYCART username` command which should cause the program to iterate through the items in `username`'s cart.
 If the item is in stock *AND* the user has enough money it should be removed from the cart, the in stock quantity reduced by 1, and the product price should be debited from the user's available credit.
 If an item is not in stock or the user does not have enough credit, simply leave it in the cart and go on to the next product.  **Note:** Your cart implementation must iterate through the products in the order they were added.
 If the `username` provided is invalid, print `Invalid username` to the screen and do not process the command.
 1. **Quitting** - You should support the `QUIT filename` command which should cause a new version of the database using the format described above to be saved to a file whose name is `filename`.
 It should represent the updated state of the database (i.e. changing product quantities and user credit) to reflect purchases. **Note:** Within the various sections, users and products may be written in any order (not necessarily matching the order of the input database file).